-With clean laser technology, there is now an environmentally friendly alternative to abrasive blasting and chemical stripping for surface pretreatment.
-The approach is safer for operators and highly adaptable to a wide range of manufacturing and industrial applications.
+With clean laser technology, there is now an environmentally friendly alternative to abrasive blasting and chemical stripping for surface pretreatment, conditioning, and profiling.
+The approach is safer for operators and highly adaptable to a wide range of aerospace manufacturing applications.
+In addition, the technique is very cost effective.